dtan4/terraforming/README.md

 ## Installation

+Easy install with Homebrew: `brew install terraforming`.

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'terraforming'